shamuproject/mavimage/CONTRIBUTING.md

 1. Create a pull request early in development processes with a checkbox list of features/changes you plan to make along with a description of what you intend to do.
-Append (WIP) for "work in progress" to the title of this pull request until you are ready for review and merging.
+Prepend (WIP:) for "work in progress" to the title of this pull request until you are ready for review and merging.
 2. Update README.rst and the Sphinx documentation with detains of any changes to the interface, this includes new environment variables, exposed ports, and